pawatsethaput/OpenBank/REST-API-V1.2.1.md

     {
         "name": "the view name",
         "description": "a little description.",
-        "is_Public": "Boolean to specify if the view can be accessible to not logged in users", "which_alias_to_use": "public/private/none",
+        "is_public": "Boolean to specify if the view can be accessible to not logged in users", "which_alias_to_use": "public/private/none",
         "hide_metadata_if_alias_used" : true/false,
         "allowed_actions":  [